How to Recreate Jon Hopkins’ Emerald Rush Synth Sound in Ableton Live

 -

-Route it to the gate on your synth track
+Route it to the Gate on your synth

 -

-Experiment with the Flip button to invert the rhythm
+Experiment with the Flip button for inverted rhythms

 -